-The boundaries of the town centres of Clevedon, Nailsea, Portishead and Weston-super-Mare are defined on the Proposals Map.
+The boundaries of the town centres of Clevedon, Nailsea, Portishead and Weston-super-Mare are defined on the Policies Map.
 The vibrancy, vitality and community focus provided by the town centres will be maintained and enhanced.
 Proposals for main town centre uses within these areas will, in principle, be supported provided they contribute to the improvement of the town centre.
-In assessing this the follow criteria will be taken into account: where they:
+In assessing this the proposal should: